 - Be tailored to an organization’s existing competency model.

 - Provide flexible delivery options, including individualized coaching, etc.

 Workshop Format, Dates, and Locations

-- This workshop is followed by The Extraordinary Coach (June 20, 2019) at this location
+- This workshop is followed by The Extraordinary Coach (no dates currently planned) at this location

 Fees and Registration